Skip Navigation

 We are concerned about the current drug market including high strength MDMA (pills, powders/crystals), cocaine and ketamine.
 Higher strength drugs increase the risks, it may be easier to quickly overconsume.However, new substances have also been appearing in MDMA in the UK.
 We are also concerned about the risk of drugs known as synthetic cannabinoids appearing in cannabis products such as herbal, edible and vapes.

-This summer we will provide ‘back of house’ drug checking at a small number of events to help us monitor drug trends in circulation.
-This will work by people depositing drugs in HSE surrender bins so the HSE can conduct analysis and warn the festival if extra risky drugs are in circulation.
-Bins will be located in the Drugs.ie and medical tent at Life Festival, Body and Soul and Electric Picnic.
-Harm reduction teams will be available onsite to support this work.
+This summer we will provide ‘back of house’ drug checking at four events to help us monitor drug trends in circulation.
+This will work by people surrendering drugs in bins so the HSE can conduct analysis and warn the festival if extra risky drugs are in circulation.
+Bins will be located in the Drugs.ie and medical tents at Mother Pride Block Party, District 8 Garden Party (9th August), Electric Picnic and District X. Harm reduction teams will be available onsite to support this work.
 Find our volunteers on outreach in purple and pink high vis vests or in the Drugs.ie tent onsite.

 How you can reduce the harms at festivals: